Skyfarer/blog/index.md

 I work with startups and established teams alike, whether you need hands-on implementation or strategic guidance.

+## Where I've Been

+**Backend Developer/Dev Ops Engineer** - The last 17 years I've been with Verizon and HCLTech building and maitaining a cloud platform that supports the PMO.
+I've supported projects for American Express, Bank of America, Target, Starbucks, Johnson Controls, and Walgreens.

+Over the years I've helped with multiple startups with successful exits.

 ## Get In Touch

 Looking for help with your infrastructure or backend systems?
 Reach out at [jeremy.walworth@proton.me](mailto:jeremy.walworth@proton.me)